iitis/DatagenCopulaBased.jl/README.md

 ```julia
 julia> Gaussian_cop(Σ::Matrix{Float64})
 ```
-is parametrised by the correlation matrix `Σ` that needs to be symmetric, positivelly defined and with ones on the diagonal.
+The Gaussian copula is parameterized by the correlation matrix `Σ` that needs to be symmetric, positively defined and with ones on the diagonal.
 The number of marginals is given by the size of `Σ`.

 ```julia
 julia> Gaussian_cop([1.
 0.5; 0.5 1.])